frnrbt/ondorse-home/blog/chinese-sandbox.md

 image_alt: dragon-china
 thumb_image_alt: lorem-ipsum
 seo:
-  title: Fintechs out of regulatory sandbox - China edition
+  title: Fintechs under more scrutiny - China edition
   description: >-
     China's recent crackdownon the tech industry is a very good reminder that while fintech companies may enjoy some kind of freedom for a while,